 Chang, V.T., Overall, N.C., Madden.
 H., & Low, R.S.T.
 (2018).
 Expressive suppression tendencies, projection bias in memory of negative emotions and wellbeing.
 Emotion. doi.org/10.1037/emo0000405

-Watch this space … we have many more studies that will soon be published examining the predictors and consequences of biased perceptions.
+Watch this space… we have more studies that will be published soon examining the predictors and consequences of biased perceptions.